anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: There is no friendship, no love, like that of the parent for the child.
+Quote: Love is flower like; Friendship is like a sheltering tree.

-By: Henry Ward Beecher
+By: Samuel Taylor Coleridge